 Let’s back up a bit.
-We got two puppies less than a month after we moved in.
+We got two puppies less than a month after we moved into our new build home.
 Not our smartest move ever, but we were acting with our hearts, not our heads.
 They have proven to be a giant handful: rather destructive (RIP vintage runner) and all-around pains in the butt.
 But they are also very sweet and part of the family so oh well.

 That aside, they needed a place to sleep and call their own.
 We have a big fenced-in yard so getting a dog door was a no-brainer.
 The head-scratcher was finding a spot for the door that: